Cossa98/HzRG-Candidates-from-the-MGCLS/README.md

 * J0738.1-7506
 * J0948.6-8327
 * J1705.1-8210
+*

-The catalogues are provided in one big file in ``fits`` format for ease of use.
-Each entry includes pertinent information such as source name, coordinates, flux densities, angular sizes, spectral indices and field names.
+The catalogue includes information such as source name, coordinates, flux densities, angular sizes, spectral index  measurements and their respective model flags and field names.